dougeby/IntuneDocs/intune/device-features-configure.md

 8. When you're done, go back to the **Create Profile** blade, and click **Create**.

-The profile will be created and appears on the profiles list blade.
+The profile is created and appears on the profiles list blade.
 If you want to go ahead and assign this profile to groups, see [How to assign device profiles](device-profile-assign.md).